Zontafor/quantum-software-course/README.md

 # Quantum Software & Development Course
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Created for MIT BWSI's Quantum Software Course (2024 - 2026).
 Includes fundamental algorithms and real-world examples.
+Please note that the 2024 - 2025 materials have been removed due to IP claims.

 Click [here]([https://stem.mitre.org/quantum/]) to view the course content.